 On the other hand, one can speak of literal translation (when the original text is followed word by word) or free or literary translation (the meaning of the original text is respected, although without following the author's choice of expressions).

 However, we cannot ignore that there is another classification of translation.
 In this case, within it we find categories such as judicial translation , which is that which takes place in front of a court.
 On the other hand, there is literary translation which, as its name indicates, is the one whose object is literary works of various kinds, be they stories, poems, theater or novels .
 All of this without forgetting what is known as informative translation, which is responsible for doing the same with all types of texts and documents that aim to make known a matter in question.
-Nor to the so-called scientific-technical translation which, as its name indicates, refers to texts referring to science, technology, the medical field or engineering, among other fields.
+Nor to the so-called scientific-technical translation which is what, as its name indicates, refers to texts referring to science, technology, the medical field or engineering, among other fields.

 Simultaneous work